-Build the release container image will start.
+The Build process of the release container image will start.
 It should complete successfully.

 Note: It is also recommended to configure your SSH Key to avoid the necessity of password every time, check more about it on the Passwordless SSH Configuration.

-Create a new file hello.py on the VS Code:
+Create a new file hello.py on VS Code:

 val = 1 print("Hello world") val = val + 1 print(val)

 Press F5 to debug the hello.py script on the board.
 This will deploy the hello.py script from your developer computer to the board and it will stop the execution on the breakpoints set on the previous step:

 Warning: Please note: By pressing a key on the terminal, the session will be closed.
 However, you still need the terminal for debugging.
 Hence, do not close the terminal while you are executing the debug session.